TIGER-AI-Lab/ABC/README.md

 ## 🔥News

+- [2025/3/24] Added scripts to easily fetch our datasets from HF hub, includiong our large (200 GB) pretraining dataset.
+Our training script now directly pulls these datasets from the hub making it very easy to train yuor our models / adapters.
+I also added a batched inference embedding function (example in batched_demo.py).

 - [2025/3/4] Release of the [ABC Paper](https://arxiv.org/abs/2503.00329), along with the first release of our [🤗 Model and Datasets](https://huggingface.co/collections/TIGER-Lab/abc-67bf2036a7c51b2a99aa9f54) on Hugging Face (more to come, stay tuned!).